Section 6: Programme Progression and Award

 6.1b University Progression and Award Regulations

 The programme specification identifies the modules within any given programme of study which must be passed in order to allow progression/award.
+The Progression and Awards Board is required to implement decisions in accordance with the Academic Regulations and the programme specification.

-The Progression and Awards Board is required to implement decisions in accordance with the Rules for Award and the programme specification.
 The School does not have discretion to vary the rules for individual students at the Progression and Awards Board.

 6.1c Ad Hoc and Ad Personam Programmes

 If there are exceptional circumstances, the School may consider varying the programme rules for a cohort of students (an ad hoc programme) or for an individual student (an ad personam programme).
 For example, the required combination of modules could be amended, or particular programme rules waived.
+This decision is taken in advance and is based on the circumstances affecting the group or individual.
+The decision is not taken by the Progression and Awards Board.

 Any ad hoc or ad personam programme must be approved in advance by the Faculty Taught Student Education Committee or by the Pro Dean for Student Education acting on the Committee’s behalf.
 Once the ad hoc or ad personam programme is approved, this new programme is the one which will be applied by the Progression and Awards Board in considering your results.
+The School will provide you with a copy of the approved programme which supplements the published programme specification.

 6.2 Progression and Awards Boards and Related Committees